numbas/Numbas/README.md

 **Numbas** is an open-source system for creating SCORM-compliant exams which run entirely in the browser, developed by [Newcastle University's School of Maths and Stats](http://www.ncl.ac.uk/maths).

 * Can be run on anything that has a web browser.
-* Compatible with IE8+, Firefox 3+, Chrome, Safari, Opera, iOS, etc.
+* Compatible with IE8+, Firefox 3+, Chrome, Safari, Opera, iPhone, etc.
 * Implemented entirely in client-side javascript - requires no plugins, no installation on client's machine, no communication with servers.
 * Interacts with LMSs such as Blackboard and Moodle through SCORM.
 * Extensive support for questions of a mathematical nature.
 Answers to questions can be mathematical expressions.